 Basically, you will need to invest in personal safety gear including chaps, gloves, safety glasses, a helmet, protective boots and hearing protection especially if you will be operating a gas-powered chainsaw.
 Make sure that none of the safety gear you wear obstructs your operator when using the chainsaw.

 This will also prevent fatigue.
 Make sure that there is nothing around the area where you are standing that could make you lose your footing.
 You must also concentrate on the task at hand as even the slightest distraction can cause you to lose balance which could result in dire consequences.

-- Cutting Method
+2. Cutting Method

 In such cases, you may need to cut upwards (placing the chainsaw below the wood and cutting upwards through it).
 A plastic wedge can also be used to prevent larger logs from pinching the chain.

-- Cut Branches First
+3. Cut Branches First

 When cutting a fallen tree, it is best to cut the braches first before moving to the trunk of the tree.
 Cut of all the small branches that may not be useful for firewood by placing the blade of the chainsaw at the base of these branches so as to get smooth cuts.

 - Naturally, you will notice that the tree trunk gradually thickens as you progress from the branches towards the base of the tree.
 You may need to cut the wood in the shape of an A-framed house (in 45 degree slants) then cut directly in an upward or downward direction when both sides of the log are uniformly cut.